Amazon Simple Storage Service controls

 Parameters: None

-This control checks whether server access logging is enabled for S3 buckets.
+This control checks whether server access logging is enabled for an Amazon S3 general purpose bucket.
+The control fails if server access logging isn't enabled.
 When logging is enabled, Amazon S3 delivers access logs for a source bucket to a chosen target bucket.
-The target bucket must be in the same AWS Region as the source bucket and must not have a default retention period configuration.
-This control passes if server access logging is enabled.
+The target bucket must be in the same AWS Region as the source bucket and must not have a default retention period configured.
 The target logging bucket does not need to have server access logging enabled, and you should suppress findings for this bucket.

 Server access logging provides detailed records of requests made to a bucket.
 Server access logs can assist in security and access audits.
 For more information, see Security Best Practices for Amazon S3: Enable Amazon S3 server access logging.